padchalingam/abapgit-PDFsnaphot_transactions/README.md

 # abapgit-PDFsnaphot_transactions
 View/Print snapshot of any SAP transactions in PDF format.

 Please extract the ZIP file $PRABHA_20250806_154224.zip.
-This file contains the following objects.
+This file contains the following objects that were developed in SAP version S4CORE 108.

 (1) ABAP Report zpdf_viewer